Kampar District

 The Kampar District (Kinta South) is a district in Perak, Malaysia.
-It was a district on 21 May 2009 after the Sultan of Perak declared Kampar the state's 10th district, which is the smaller district in the state.
+It was a district on 21 May 2009 after the Sultan of Perak declared Kampar the state's 10th district, which is the smallest district in Perak.
 Its local government is Kampar District Council based in the town of Kampar.

 Historically, Kampar District was once famous for its tin, being one of the major tin producers in the 18th century.
 In the 19th century, Kinta district was famous for its tin.
 It was the number one tin producing valley in the world.

 Administrative divisions

 Kampar District is divided into 2 mukims, which are: